01100001melia/MusicPulse.UI/README.md

 - MVVM
 1. Clone the repository
 2. Open in Visual Studio
-3. Run the project
+3. Run the project Structure |
- Project Structure |

 Take a look!
 ![UI](https://github.com/user-attachments/assets/ca518f10-363c-4be5-b581-75f841e8a987)